stemmlerjs/ddd-forum/README.md

 ##### Subdomains

-> A _subdomain_ is a cohesive unit of code that represents exactly core concept and is responsible for a specific set of concerns in an application architecture.
+> A _subdomain_ is a cohesive unit of code that represents exactly one core concept and is responsible for a specific set of concerns in an application architecture.
 For example, every appliciation has a `users` subdomain.
 That's responsible for _users, identity & access management, authentication, authorization, etc_.
 Sometimes you don't want to build that yourself.
 Sometimes you can go with an off-the-shelf solution like [Auth0](https://auth0.com/).
 But there are subdomains in your application that you cannot simply outsource.
 These are the **family jewels**; the thing that's actually _novel_ about your app.
 This is the subdomain that no one (except you) can code.
 Know why?
 Because only _you_ have the domain knowledge to build it exactly the way that it should be built.
 You understand the domain.

 In DDDForum, we have 2 **subdomains**: The `users` subdomain and the `forum` subdomain.